sandiegopython/test-driven-django-development/tutorials/04-more-views.rst

 .. code-block:: python

-    from .models import Post, Comment
+    from .models import BlogPost, Comment

 Now let's run our tests to make sure our new test fails: